Website Design & Development – Terms & Conditions

 2. Scope & Changes

-The project fee covers the design and build outlined in the agreed brief.
+The project fee covers the design and build outlined in an agreed brief.
 Copywriting is not included unless specifically agreed in writing.
 Any additional pages, features, functionality, content support, or revisions beyond the agreed package will be quoted separately before work proceeds.

 3. Client Responsibilities